nextgis/nextgis_frontend/input/ngw-connector.api.md

     // (undocumented)
     getActiveApiRequests(): CancelablePromise<any>[];
     getAuthorizationHeaders(credentials?: Credentials): RequestHeaders | undefined;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     getResource(resource: ResourceDefinition, requestOptions?: RequestOptions): CancelablePromise<ResourceItem | undefined>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "NgwConnector"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "getResource"
     //
     // @deprecated (undocumented)
     getResourceBy(resource: DeepPartial<Resource>): CancelablePromise<ResourceItem | undefined>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "NgwConnector"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "getResource"
     //
     // @deprecated (undocumented)
     getResourceById(id: number): CancelablePromise<ResourceItem | undefined>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "NgwConnector"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "getResource"
     //
     // @deprecated (undocumented)
     getResourceByKeyname(keyname: string): CancelablePromise<ResourceItem | undefined>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     getResourceChildren(resource: ResourceDefinition, requestOptions?: GetChildrenOfOptions): CancelablePromise<ResourceItem[]>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     getResourceId(resource: ResourceDefinition, requestOptions?: RequestOptions): CancelablePromise<number | undefined>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     getResourceIdOrFail(resource: ResourceDefinition, requestOptions?: RequestOptions): CancelablePromise<number>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     getResourceOrFail(resource: ResourceDefinition, requestOptions?: RequestOptions): CancelablePromise<ResourceItem>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     getResourceParent(resource: ResourceDefinition, requestOptions?: RequestOptions): CancelablePromise<ResourceItem | undefined>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     getResourcesBy(resource: DeepPartial<Resource>, requestOptions?: RequestOptions): CancelablePromise<ResourceItem[]>;